tash22ka/lonestar/README.md

  *     - amountToDistribute: amount of tokens that you want to distribute (have decimals in mind here...)
  *     - isStatic: boolean to select on which the sending amount is bases, true/false
  *     			* true: every address receives amountToDistribute
- *     			* false: every address receives his percentage of amountToDistribute based on leased waves
+ *     			* false: every address receives his percentage of amountToDistribute based on leased lto
  *     - assetToDistributeId: id of the asset you want to airdrop
  *     - filename: name of the file the payments are written to
  *     - leasers: name of the file which contains the active leasers info, generated by app.js (LastBlockLeasers.json)